 - Sexual dysfunction

-If you or a loved one have experienced an injury to your spinal cord, or suspect that a spinal cord injury may have occurred, please seek medical assistance immediately.
+If you or a loved one have experienced an injury to your spinal cord, or suspect that a spinal injury may have occurred, please seek medical assistance immediately.
 It is important to understand that spinal cord injury victims should never be moved soon after they experience an injury.
-EMS should transport a suspected spinal cord injury victim to the hospital, and a trained physician should be the one to make a determination of a spine injury diagnosis and treatment plans.
+EMS should transport a suspected spinal injury victim to the hospital, and a trained physician should be the one to make a determination of a spine injury diagnosis and treatment plans.

 Re-hospitalization Due to a Spinal Cord Injury

-According to the NSCISC, around 30% of all people who sustained a spinal cord injury were re-hospitalized one or more times in any given year following their injury (data accumulated since 2015).
+According to the NSCISC, around 30% of all people who sustained a spinal injury were re-hospitalized one or more times in any given year following their injury (data accumulated since 2015).
 The length of these stays averaged approximately 18 days.
 In most cases, the re-hospitalization did not have to do directly with their spinal cord, though the spinal cord injury indirectly caused the following to occur: